OF THE INTERNATIONAL SOCIETY FOR THE STUDY OF VASCULAR ANOMALIES

 Dissolution of the Society can only be decided by the voting members, acting at any annual or special meeting, with the sole item on the agenda being the specific consideration of dissolution.
 The dissolution of the Society requires the approval of 3/4th of a quorum of the members present in person, by proxy or by telephone.
 Dissolution may also be approved by electronic ballot as specified in Article III, Section 6.
 Any assets remaining after discharging all liabilities shall be distributed in accordance with Article Fifth, Section D of the articles of incorporation.

-These By Laws were approved at the General Assembly held during the 20th (2014) International Workshop on Vascular Anomalies on 2 April 2014 in Melbourne, Australia.
+These By Laws were approved at the General Assembly held during the 21st (2016) International Workshop on Vascular Anomalies on 27 April 2016 in Buenos Aires, Argentina.